ardatan/graphql-tools/docs/source/resolvers.md

 ## Resolver map

-In order to respond to queries, a schema needs to have resolve functions for all fields.
-Resolve functions cannot be included in the GraphQL schema language, so they must be added separately.
-This collection of functions is called the "resolver map".
+In order to respond to queries, a schema needs to have resolvers for all fields.
+Resolvers are per field functions that are given a parent object, arguments, and the execution context, and are responsible for returning a result for that field.
+Resolvers cannot be included in the GraphQL schema language, so they must be added separately.
+The collection of resolvers is called the "resolver map".

 The `resolverMap` object (`IResolvers`) should have a map of resolvers for each relevant GraphQL Object Type.
 The following is an example of a valid `resolverMap` object: